GiorgiKobakhia/Research/tmux.md

 ## Summary

-To sum up, our key observation is that the input gets expanded, and the `w` modifier triggers the `format_width` function with the argument `b"\xee"`, which is the only remaining part of the input.
+To sum up, in the first example, we saw that passing unexpected input causes read beyond the heap buffer.
+In the second example, the key observation is that the input gets expanded, and the `w` modifier triggers the `format_width` function with the argument `b"\xee"`, which is the only remaining part of the input.
 As a result, tmux enters an infinite loop, repeatedly attempting to process an invalid `UTF-8` character.